cds-snc/digital-canada-ca/content/en/blog/posts/improving-our-covid-19-benefits-finder-tool-using-a-feedback-text-box.md

 ---
 layout: blog
-title: "Improving our COVID-19 benefits finder tool using a feedback text box "
+title: "Listening to Users: Improving the COVID-19 Benefits Finder Tool"
-description: A blog post about building the feedback component on “Find Financial Help During COVID-19” tool using Canada.ca template.
-It speaks to the type of feedback we’ve been receiving, and how we're handling private information that may come in.
+description: " A blog post about building the feedback component on “Find Financial Help During COVID-19” tool using Canada.ca template.
+It speaks to the type of feedback we’ve been receiving, and how we're handling private information that may come in."
 author: Adrianne Lee, Researcher
 date: 2020-07-06T20:31:25.403Z
 image: /img/cds/adrianne-blog-en.jpg